About me

 I earned my Ph.D. degree from the University of Lyon in 2020 and subsequently served as a member of the teaching staff at Télécom Saint-Etienne and a member of the “Image analysis and understanding” team at Hubert Curien Laboratory.

-During my time in academia, I focused my research efforts on cutting-edge areas such as object detection, image classification, domain generalization, and explainable artificial intelligence.
+My research focuses on object detection, image classification, domain generalization, and explainable artificial intelligence.
 Through my research, I was able to develop a deep understanding of these subjects and make meaningful contributions to the advancement of the field.

 Little “first name” update